TaygaHoshi/tt-project/Branches/Secondary/Secondary - Beast Mastery.md

 **Effect**
 	Your pet tries to distract the target.
 A distracted creature is considered flanked for next (1 + C/3) weapon attacks against it.
 	Your pet does not attack this round.

+## Find
+**Category:** Utility
+**Execution Time:** Action
+**Cost:** Special
+**Duration:** Special
+**Effect**
+	Your pet helps you or another creature search or find an item of a certain description by using its sense of smell, sight, hearing or touch.
+Your pet assists the searching creature for the duration of search.
+For each point of energy spent on this technique, the next relevant skill roll gains a +1 bonus.
+You can spend energy up to your control.

 ## Go For Eyes
 **Category:** Modification